auerlab/peak-classifier/README.md

 In contrast, peak-classifier is a simple Unix command that takes a BED file and a GFF file as inputs and reports all peak classifications in a matter of seconds.

+Admittedly, this particular problem doesn't really justify writing optimal C code, since the crappiest implementation I can imagine would not take more than hours to run for a typical ATAC-Seq peak set.
+However:

+    * It's an opportunity to develop and test biolibc code that will be useful for bigger data
+    * This is more about making peak classification convenient than making it fast
+    * It never hurts to hone your C skills
+    * There's no such thing as a program that's too fast